thomasmacpherson/piface/README.md

 Installation and Setup
 ======================
-Please refer to the [Official Documentation](http://www.farnell.com/datasheets/1684425.pdf) for simple instructions.
+Please refer to the [Farnell Documentation](http://www.farnell.com/datasheets/1684425.pdf) for simple instructions.

 If you'd like to do things by yourself then the following might be of some use.